8 Introduction to Python and Pandas

 conda activate python-pandas

-Over the last few years, Python has gained popularity thanks to the numerous libraries (packages with pre-written functions) in the field of machine learning, statistical data analysis, and bioinformatics.
-While a few years ago, it was often necessary to go to R for performing routine data manipulation and analysis tasks, nowadays Python has a vast ecosystem of libraries.
-Libraries exist for many different file formats that you might encounter in metagenomics, such as fasta, fastq, sam, bam, etc.
+Over the last few years, Python has gained popularity thanks to the numerous libraries (packages with pre-written functions) in bioinformatics, statistical data analysis, and machine learning.
+While a few years ago, it was often necessary to go to R for performing routine data manipulation and analysis tasks, nowadays Python has a vast ecosystem of useful libraries for working on metagenomic data.
+Existing libraries exist for many different file formats encountered in metagenomics, such as fasta, fastq, sam, bam, etc. Furthermore, python is fast and extremely useful for writing programs that can be easily called from the command line like many existing tools.

-This tutorial/walkthrough will provide a short introduction to the most popular libraries for data analysis pandas.
-This library has functions for reading and manipulating tabular data similar to the data.frame() in R together with some basic data plotting codes.
+This tutorial/walkthrough will provide a short introduction to the popular libraries for data analysis pandas ((https://pandas.pydata.org/).
+This library has functions for reading and manipulating tabular data similar to the data.frame() in R together with some basic data plotting.
+This will set the base for learning Python and use it for data analysis.

-This tutorial run-through is using a Jupyter Notebook for writing & executing Python code and for annotating.
+This tutorial/walkthrough is using a Jupyter Notebook (https://jupyter.org) for writing and executing Python code and for annotating.

-Jupyter notebooks are convenient and have two types of cells: Markdown and Code.
-The markup cell syntax is very similar to R markdown.
-The markdown cells are used for annotating, which is important for sharing code with collaborators, reproducibility, and documentation.
+Jupyter notebooks have two types of cells: Markdown and Code.
+The Markdown cell syntax is very similar to R markdown.
+The markdown cells are used for annotating code, which is important for sharing work with collaborators, reproducibility, and documentation.

 jupyter notebook